 Just in case the Ford Bronco threw you off, one of the most infamous venue changes in California jurisprudence occurred in the 1995 double murder criminal trial of O.J.
 Simpson for the 1994 murders of Nicole Brown Simpson and Ronald Goldman, when the court granted a change of venue, and ordered the case to be moved from Santa Monica to downtown Los Angeles.

-While there are an unlimited number of fact patterns which may give rise to the issue of whether a change of venue is appropriate in the contest of a family law matter, the bottom line is that, generally, parties to a divorce action can only seek to transfer a case on the grounds of the witness convenience, before or when they filed their response to the divorce petition (Code of Civil Procedure section 397), or after a judgment has been entered, where both parties have moved from that venue.
+While there are an unlimited number of fact patterns which may give rise to the issue of whether a change of venue is appropriate in the context of a family law matter, the bottom line is that, generally, parties to a divorce action can only seek to transfer a case on the grounds of the witness convenience before or when they filed their response to the divorce petition (Code of Civil Procedure 397), or after a judgment has been entered, where both parties have moved from that venue.